yguitton/training-material/topics/statistics/tutorials/dome/tutorial.md

-???
-Note "Further Reading"
+> **Note: Further Reading**

-    State-of-the-art ML models are often capable of memorizing all variations within the training data.
+> State-of-the-art ML models are often capable of memorizing all variations within the training data.
 As a result, when evaluated on data from the training set, they may give the false impression of excelling at the given task.
 However, their performance tends to diminish when tested on independent data (called the test or validation set), revealing a lower generalization power.
 To address this issue, the original dataset should be randomly split into non-overlapping parts.
 The simplest method involves creating separate training and test sets (with a possible third validation set).
 Alternatively, more robust techniques like cross-validation or bootstrapping, which repeatedly create different training/testing splits from the available data, are often preferred.

 	Handling overlap between training and test data can be especially challenging in biology.
 For instance, in predicting entire gene or protein sequences, ensuring data independence might require reducing homologs in the dataset.
 In modeling enhancer–promoter contacts, a different criterion may be needed, such as ensuring that no endpoint is shared between training and test sets.
 Similarly, modeling protein domains may require splitting multidomain sequences into their individual domains before applying homology reduction.
 Each biological field has its own methods for managing overlapping data, making it crucial to consult prior literature when developing an approach.